 U.S. Coast Guard

-Mr. Rose, a member of the Senior Executive Service, assumed the duties of the U.S. Coast Guard Comptroller on 1 June 2014.
+Mark A. Rose, a member of the Senior Executive Service, assumed the duties of the U.S. Coast Guard Comptroller in June 2014.
 He previously served as the Chief of the Financial Information and Control Division at the U.S. Coast Guard Finance Center.
 Prior to this position, he served as the Coast Guard Deputy Comptroller.

 Assistant Secretary of the Air Force, Financial Management and Comptroller

-As the Air Force's comptroller and chief financial officer, he serves as the principal adviser to the Secretary and Chief of Staff of the Air Force on all financial matters.
-He is responsible for providing the financial management and analytical services necessary for the effective and efficient use of Air Force resources, to include nearly 700,000 military and civilian personnel and a budget of over $160 billion.
+Mr. Roth, as the Air Force’s comptroller and chief financial officer, serves as the principal adviser to the Secretary and Chief of Staff of the Air Force on all financial matters.
+Mr. Roth is responsible for providing the financial management and analytical services necessary for the effective and efficient use of Air Force resources, to include nearly 700,000 military and civilian personnel and a budget of over $160 billion.
 This includes directing the development of the Air Force program and budget, overseeing the Air Force Cost Analysis Agency's acquisition and operational cost analysis, providing analytical services necessary for the effective and efficient use of Air Force resources and conducting Air Force accounting and finance operations.

 Mr. Roth entered the Senior Executive Service in 1990.
 Before assuming this position, Mr. Roth was the Deputy Comptroller (Program/Budget), Office of the Under Secretary of Defense (Comptroller).
 As the most senior career financial manager in the department, Mr. Roth was responsible for the preparation and monitoring of the entire Department of Defense budget.
 From January 2017 through May 2017, Mr. Roth performed the duties of the Undersecretary of Defense (Comptroller) and Chief Financial Officer.
-During this time, he served as the principal adviser to the Secretary of Defense on all budgetary and financial management matters, including the development and execution of the department’s annual budget of more than $550 billion.
-Previously, he was Deputy Director of the Investment Directorate, Office of the Under Secretary of Defense (Comptroller) where he was responsible for all Defense programs funded by Procurement and Research, Development, Test and Evaluation appropriations.
+During this time, Mr. Roth served as the principal adviser to the Secretary of Defense on all budgetary and financial management matters, including the development and execution of the department’s annual budget of more than $550 billion.
+Previously, Mr. Roth was Deputy Director of the Investment Directorate, Office of the Under Secretary of Defense (Comptroller) and was responsible for all Defense programs funded by Procurement and Research, Development, Test and Evaluation appropriations.

-He holds a Bachelor of Arts degree from the University of Virginia, Charlottesville and a Master of Science in Administration from George Washington University.
-His awards include: the Distinguished Civilian Service Medal; the Meritorious Executive Presidential Rank Award; the Distinguished Executive Presidential Rank Award; and the Distinguished Civilian Service Medal.
+Mr. Roth holds a Bachelor of Arts degree from the University of Virginia, Charlottesville and a Master of Science in Administration from George Washington University.
+Mr. Roth has received the Distinguished Civilian Service Medal; the Meritorious Executive Presidential Rank Award; the Distinguished Executive Presidential Rank Award; and the Distinguished Civilian Service Medal.

 Mr. Fred A. (Al) Runnels, CDFM, CGFM